digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

-   Complete the program ``PizzaCalculator`` based on the process shown in the Figure 3 flowchart.
+   Complete the program ``E08PizzaCalculator`` based on the process shown in the Figure 3 flowchart.
 Note the first line of code declares all 4 variables as type int.
    Add assignment statements and print statements to compute and print the slices per person and leftover slices.
 Use System.out.println for output.

 Storing User Input in Variables